TalesSampaio/AssetsPreProcessor/README.md

 # Assets Pre Processor

-An attempt standardize rules on a Unity project.
+An attempt standardize rules for Import Settings on a Unity project.

 ## Features